alexisctdev/fullstack-open-backend/README.md

-excercies of part3 in this repository
+excercies of part3 in this repository.